Who are those encouraging him? Fan complains about Davido's weight loss

 See the post below:

-Other fans of Davido did not waste time in dishing out appropriate replies and reactions to the lady's complain.
+Other fans of Davido did not waste time in dishing out appropriate replies and reactions to the lady's complaint.

 Read some of the comments gathered below: